aminrj/aminrj.github.io/_posts/2026-01-26-LLM-engineering-building-a-procurements-analyst-ai.md

 )
 The prompt includes explicit criteria:

-relevant if it involves cybersecurity / AI / software development not relevant if hardware, physical infra, catering, etc.
+- relevant if it involves cybersecurity / AI / software development
+- not relevant if hardware, physical infra, catering, etc.
 This is a classification prompt with reasoning, not “generate content.”

-Agent 2: RatingAgent (multi-dimensional scoring)
+### Agent 2: ratingagent

-This is where you start seeing “LLM as analyst.”

 The prompt asks for:

-strategic fit
+- strategic fit
-win probability
+- win probability
-effort required
+- effort required
-strengths and risks
+- strengths and risks
-go/no-go recommendation
+- go/no-go recommendation
 And again: low temperature.

 system = "You are a business development expert evaluating tender opportunities.
 Be analytical and realistic, not optimistic."